 Des Moines, Iowa., Nov.
-2.-Every-thing points to a light vote tomorrow throughout the state.
-Estimates rethroughout the state. garding Cummins' plurality for gover-nor run from 39,000 by the Democrats to 60,000 by the Republicans.
-There are five state tickets in the field, Repub-lican, Democratic, Socialistic, Prohibito understand that the laws must be tion and People's.
+2 .- Everything points to a light vote tomarrow throughout the state.
+Estimates re throughout the state.
+Estimates re garding Cummins' plurality for gover nor run from 39,000 by the Democrats to 60,000 by the Republicans.
+There are five state tickets in the field, Repub lican, Democratic, Socialistic, Prohibition and People's.